apache/openwhisk-catalog/README.md

 | [/whisk.system/utils](./packages/utils/README.md) | offers utilities actions such as cat, echo, and etc. |
 -->

-## How to create packages
+## How to create top-level packages

-If you want to create your own packages,  [openwhisk-package-template](https://github.com/openwhisk/openwhisk-package-template) is a good package creation template to help you build, test and integrate new packages.
+If your package is more involved you may want to create your own top-level packages repository using the [openwhisk-package-template](https://github.com/openwhisk/openwhisk-package-template).
+It will provide a good example on what a good template template should include (i.e., sufficient help build, test and integrate into OpenWhisk).

-For more details about how to use these packages, you can go to the README.md under each package folder.

-## Disclaimer

-Apache OpenWhisk Catalog is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
-Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
-While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.